 One of the most common questions about Betta Fish I used to get while working at the pet store was if you could keep male and female Bettas together, which would make complete sense.
 If Bettas want to reproduce, they must be able to live with other Bettas, right?

-I’m not going to go in a whole lot of detail on this topic since I’m not a Betta breeder, but a key way to tell that your Betta is ready to breed is if he builds a bubble nest.
-Male Bettas will blow bubbles at the top of their tanks, and you will have to leave your female Betta in long enough for her to fertilize these bubbles.
-Female Bettas will have spots on them when they are ready to mate.
+I’m not going to go in a whole lot of detail on this topic since I’m not a Betta breeder, but a key way to tell that your male betta is ready to breed is if he builds a bubble nest.
+Male Bettas will blow bubbles at the top of their tanks, and you will have to leave your female Betta in long enough for her to fertilize these bubbles with their eggs.

 Yes, there are!
 Minibow actually has one with a divider that you may be interested in buying.
 The only thing is, because of the divider your fish won’t have a whole lot of space to move around, but there are plenty of ways to create dividers for your tanks, or ways to get custom dividers.

 I’ve compiled a list of my favourite tanks for multiple betta fish, check them out here!